kawgh1/net-ninja-react/README.md

     -   api calls to get and post data in components
     -   custom hooks

-### Run fake JSON server to query data to and from
+### Run fake JSON server on localhost:8000 to query data to and from

 -   **npx json-server --watch data/db.json --port 8000**
 -   **http://localhost:8000/blogs**